hard-broiled/docker-sdbx/README.md

 ### On Codebase Management <a id="codebase-mgmt"></a>

 This repo does ***not*** follow best practices for code base management.
 Specifically realted to modality, and feature branch management.
-This repo will contain multiple feature branches that are not intended to be pushed, but rather exist as landing points and examples for rapid projects or implementation considerations.
+* This repo will contain multiple feature branches that may not be intended for merging, but rather exist as landing points and examples for rapid projects or implementation considerations.
+    * These branches will be the closest I get to 'How-Tos' in this repository
-It will also not be modal, instead containing many different projects and potential development directions.
+* This repo is not modal, instead containing many different projects and potential development directions to support a broader set of topics for write-ups.

-Projects and efforts contained in this repo may eventually be spun off into more mature implementations in-which code base (and other) best practices will be followed.
+Projects and efforts contained in this repo may eventually be spun off into more mature implementations in-which code base management (and other) best practices will be followed.
-For any projects that go this route, links to the mature version will be included in this readme, as well as the related feature branch(es) within this repo.
+For any projects that go this route, links to the mature version will be included in this readme or related write-ups, as well as the related feature branch(es) within this repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Local Docker vs Cloud Orchestration Offerings <a id="local-vs-cloud"></a>
+### Local/VM Hosted Docker Containers vs Cloud Orchestration Offerings <a id="local-vs-cloud"></a>

-Implementations in this repository intentionally avoids any major cloud providers, opting for smaller scale hosting scenarios.
+Implementations in this repository will initially avoid major cloud providers for deployment environments as well as docker/container related offerings, opting for smaller scale hosting scenarios.

+Currently, two considerations motivate this choice:
-The low level influence for this choice is the reality of this being a small scale project focused on rapid prototyping/implementation mandating zero-cost implementation choices and minimal upfront overhead.
+* The reality of this being a small scale project focused on rapid prototyping/implementation to support articles/write-ups targeting zero-cost implementation choices and minimal upfront overhead

-The higher level motivation is to avoid any obfuscation of Docker capabilities or features often encountered in cloud platform orchestration offerings.
+* Avoiding obfuscation of Docker capabilities and configuration often encountered in cloud platform orchestration offerings

-Eventually, documentation will be updated to reflect how similar end results could be acheived via popular cloud platforms such as Azure, AWS, DigitalOcean etc.
+Eventually, write-ups will be created to reflect how similar results could be acheived via popular cloud platforms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>